On This Page

 Refer to the descriptions in the UTS Handbook for information about subjects offered at UTS.

-Generally, Study Abroad and Exchange students enrol in three or four subjects per semester at UTS.
+Generally, Study Abroad and Exchange students enrol in three or four subjects per session at UTS.

 As a guide for European students: